dflex-js/dflex/README.md

 ## Implemented Features 🔍

+- [x] Support three different types of restrictions:<br/>
+      1 -Restricted area related to the parent container.<br/>
+      2- Restricted area related to the viewport.<br/>
+      3- Restricted area related to the position itself.

 - [x] The original input order which appears when inspecting elements stays the same.
 While the visual order happens after transformation and it's supported by the `data-index` attribute to know the order of elements in the visual list.<br/><br/>